IBM/virtualhelpdesk/README.md

     CONVERSATION_PASSWORD=87iT7aqpvU7l
     ```

-1. In your Bluemix console, open the Assistant(Conversation) service instance where you imported the workspace.
+1. In the IBM Cloud console, open the Assistant service instance where you imported the workspace.

 1. Click the menu icon in the upper-right corner of the workspace tile, and then select **View details**.